ttungl/SDC-term1-Behavioral-Cloning/writeup.md

 After copied the `model.h5` to my laptop (Macbook pro 16GB 1600MHz DDR3, 2.2 GHz Intel Core i7), running the simulation using command: `python drive.py model.h5`.

 ### Solution

+I modified the model based on Nvidia architecture by adding more dropout layers to prevent overfitting.
+To deal with a large amount of data, I used data generator to train the model much more memory-efficient.
+The images have also been processed using the brightness technique, shadow augmentation technique, and flip images technique with the openCV libraries.

+The model parameters are batch_size and number of epochs; other tuning parameters are s